 The subject area is centred around the Computing and Informatics Research Centre and the five Research Groups that sit underneath it.

-The Computer Science and Informatics Subject Area provides researchers with an exciting environment for undertaking high-quality, interdisciplinary work.
+The Computer Science Subject Area provides researchers with an exciting environment for undertaking high-quality, interdisciplinary work.
 We provide expertise in advanced computer science topics to partners from both academia and industry.
 Members of the research team continue to apply computationally intelligent methods and techniques to real-world applications that can make a difference to lives and society.

 Groups and Centres